 Every participant in my cyber recovery groups shares one thing in common: escapism.
 Video games, online social networking, and the Internet provide us with alternate realities, different worlds that allow us to avoid the unpleasantness and dissatisfaction of the world we inhabit.
 The extent to which we avoid our problems mirrors, in many respects, our risk for becoming cyber addicts.

 Alex, a member of one of my cyber recovery groups, was diagnosed with a very rare cancer at the age of eight.
 The prognosis was not good.
 As a result, he was allowed to play video games to his heart’s content.
 A social worker at the hospital even suggested he think about the “bad guys” as his cancer cells.
 “This idea,” Alex told me, “gave me something tangible to make me think I had some control over the disease.
 My success in video games was, in my mind, tantamount to the treatment succeeding.”
 Alex credits video games with saving his life.
 This is a fairly common practice, and can be of great therapeutic benefit.
 Re-mission, for example, is a game that was specifically designed for this purpose.
-When Water is your paired element and you have the most fundamental connection with water of all the aquarius horoscopes signs.
-Alex”s treatment ended, so did the usefulness of video games in his life.
+Alex’s treatment ended, so did the usefulness of video games in his life.

 Alex, however, refused to return to the real world.
 “Thinking I was going to die,” he said, “was like living in another world.
 When I beat the cancer, I never really came back to this world.”
 Alex had a host of issues to deal with, including ADHD, the symptoms of which were exacerbated by the massive amount of radiation to the head he received.
 He avoided homework, most social contact, and exhibited constant anger for about the next decade.
 “I got angry,” Alex said, “only when people, usually my parents, tried to separate me from my game.”